 Some topics related to this embedded Linux are:

-Linux porting – Rebuilding Linux binaries for targeting specific ARM processors and custom PCBs.
+- Rebuilding Linux binaries for targeting specific ARM processors and custom PCBs.

 Machine to Machine (M2M)

 Electronic systems in general do lots of work without human intervention, and this is especially true for some applications where events such as accidents or thefts must be detected and warned in time.
 Machine to machine systems, as the name implies, is referring to systems that perform automated communications between electronic devices through a wired or wireless communication channel.
 The information to be exchanged could be measurements from certain sensors or any other data source that reflects the occurrence of an event that implies an action to be taken without manual assistance.
-There are numerous examples of M2M applications like data-logging, safety mechanisms, automated notifications, intelligent houses, etc. Applications for M2M can be found in all electronics fields.
+There are numerous examples of M2M applications like data-logging, safety mechanisms, automated notifications, intelligent houses, automated industries, etc. Applications for M2M can be found in all electronics fields.

 Voice communication through IP networks is spreading more an more every day due to its interesting advantages.
-Companies around the world, are employing VoIP systems for internal voice communications because they have the advantage of using the company’s computer network.
+Companies around the world, are employing VoIP systems for internal voice and video communications, because they have the advantage of using the company’s computer network.
 Certainly, since almost all modern companies have a LAN or similar already available, the use of this same network for voice communications is an interesting idea due to its low implementation cost: the only requisites are an Ethernet network and a SIP server.
 Custom industrial equipment that needs to include voice communication can benefit from VoIP technology.

 Emergency call boxes placed on the sides of highways are a good example of the use of VoIP in an industrial scenario.

-Speakerphone – Acoustic Echo Cancellation algorithms provide good quality communications when acousting coupling is present between loudspeaker and microphone.
+Speakerphone – Acoustic Echo Cancellation (AEC) algorithms provide good quality communications when acousting coupling is present between loudspeaker and microphone.

 Power conversion is a very important subject because is common to all electronics fields since all systems require some sort of power delivery unit.